zendostrike/zendostrike/README.md

 ## ⚡ Entrepreneurship
 - **Arguedas Project:** I am building a eLearning Platform for Pre-University and University Academias 🚀 If you want to know more about this project, click here.
-- **Florencia Labs:** Starting my own Software Company to solve critical issues in my region.
+- **Bentu.tech:** Starting my own Software Company to solve critical issues in my region.

 ## 🎮 Wanna play a game?
 - 🐻 Dota 2